openwfm/wrf-sfire-docs/docs/index.md

 Welcome to the CCM!

-Please see the navigation links on the left for contents.
-Go to [Allocations](./accounts/) to request an account.
+Please see the navigation links on the left or in pancake above for the table of contents.
+Go to [Accounts](./accounts/) to request an account.

 ### How to contribute